 Full-time students who graduate with a minimum cumulative GPA of 3.8 qualify for summa cum laude.
 Those graduating with a GPA of 3.65 to 3.79 are awarded magna cum laude, while those with a 3.5 to 3.64 earn cum laude.
 Students maintaining a GPA of 3.25 to 3.49 graduate with academic recognition.
 The student with the highest GPA of the graduating class will be recognized as the class valedictorian.
 No honors GPA will be rounded up.
+Students with a history of disciplinary action are not eligible for valedictorian or salutatorian status.
 Transfer students coming into the institution as a Trimester 3 or lower will be eligible for recognition as valedictorian and salutatorian.
 Those transfer students entering above Trimester 3 level will be eligible for all other academic honors at graduation if qualified.
 Graduates who have been inducted into the Omega Psi Honor Society and maintain a cumulative 3.25 throughout their enrollment will be awarded a certificate upon graduation.